 - -thermometers replace guessing what is warm enough

 - -use size of brooding area to help control heat

 - -only use RED heat bulbs, not white heat bulbs

 The diagrams below are good management tools, but KNOWING your floor temperature is the best brooding management there is.

 |Age of Chicks (Weeks)||Room Temperature|

 |6||70° F (21°C)|

 The above table should be used as a guide only.
-The best thermometer to use in determining proper brooder temperature is the chick or poultry itself.
+The best thermometer to use in determining proper brooder temperature is an actual thermometer.
+The chick or poult itself may give you some indication of how they are coping.
 If the birds huddle too close to the brooder, the temperature is too low.
 If the chicks tend to congregate some distance away from the heat source the temperature is too high.
 If the proper brooding temperature is used, the chicks should be evenly distributed over the entire brooding area.
 The diagrams below show how to use chicks as a guide for the correct brooding temperature.